 Call forwarding ensures communication continues even during outages or office closures.

-It is clear that call forwarding and call routing are closely related, but they serve different functions in a phone system.
+Call forwarding and call routing are closely related but serve different functions in a phone system.

 | Feature | Call Forwarding | Call Routing |